kwonus/Magnanimity/README.md

 - See the color-coded PDF/spreadsheet for access rules:</br>
 https://github.com/kwonus/Magnanimity/blob/master/Magnanimity.pdf

-  .
-Blue is writable by servers.
-Green is writable by clients/listeners.
-All other slots are read-only.
+	- Blue is writable by servers
+	- Green is writable by clients/listeners
+	- All other slots are read-only

 - low overhead